arduino/library-registry/README.md

 Since this type of request must be reviewed by a human maintainer, please write an explanation in the pull request description, making it clear that the URL is intentionally being changed.

-## Removing the URL of a library already in Library Manager
+## Removing a library from Library Manager

 Submit a pull request that removes the URL from [repositories.txt](repositories.txt).
 This can be done by following [the instructions above](#instructions).